Content:

 During the allocation of seats only those parties are considered, which reached at least 5 percent of all valid secondary votes or however at least 3 direct mandates or represent a national minority ("5 percent - hurdle").

-Accordingly the number of delegates increases for the duration of the legislative period of the elected Bundestag by the number of overhang mandates (total number = legal number [598] + overhang mandates).
+Accordingly, the number of Members of Parliament increases for the duration of the legislative period of the elected Bundestag:

 Legislative Period (Article 39 I GG)